Install Kali Linux Tools Using Katoolin In Linux

 Install Kali Linux Tools Using Katoolin

 I have tested Katoolin in Ubuntu 16.04 LTS server edition.
+However, It should work on other Ubuntu derivatives.

 Since it is written using Python language, you need to install Python on your Linux box.